dotandimet/Mojo-Feed/README.md

 ## body

 The original decoded string of the feed.

 ## dom

 The parsed feed as <Mojo::DOM> object.

+## source

+The source of the feed; either a [Mojo::Path](https://metacpan.org/pod/Mojo::Path) or [Mojo::URL](https://metacpan.org/pod/Mojo::URL) object, or undef if the feed source was a string scalar.

 ## title